SophWach/LMM-and-PCA-for-pairwise-sampling/README.md

 Soil structure, water retention, physico-chemical soil properties, microbial soil activity, and phytoalexin data are publicly available at the BonaRes Repository: ..
 Unassembled raw sequence data of 16S rRNA gene and amplicon sequencing are available in the NCBI Sequence Read Archive (SRA) under the BioProject PRJNAxxx .

+## Analyses

+Analyses were performed in R version 4.4.0 on a RStudio Server version 2023.03.1.

 ## Funding

 The German Ministry of Education and Research (BMBF, Germany) funded this experiment in the framework of the project ORDIAmur (031B1070) as part of the BonaRes funding initiative.